SOliv1/ms-cook-corner/README.md

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
+(e.g. GitHub Pages or Heroku).
+When trying to deploy my project to Heroku I hit a bug *- AttributeError

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
+AttributeError: 'NoneType' object has no attribute 'categories'* In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

+To resolve this I ...

 Different values for environment variables (Heroku Config Vars)?
 Different configuration files?